wirzka/act/README.md

  - (AL01/200808/CSIRT-ITA) Ursa Loader contro utenti italiani
  - (AL03/200807/CSIRT-ITA) Nuovi riscontri relativi al malware Emotet
 ```
+**Note**: It could be installed as a scheduled task on Windows.
+To do it just open the *scheduledTaskInstaller.ps1* file, modify the commented variables and run the PowerShell script as Admin.
 ### Default files

 | File | Description|